Student Accommodation Deep Cleaning Tips

 The preparation

 Having a proper deep clean isn’t an easy feat.
-By prepping yourselves and your home beforehand, it can actually cut down a lot of time in the long run.
+By prepping yourselves and your home beforehand, you can actually cut down a lot of time in the long run.

 It's a good idea to declutter before you start cleaning.
-It’s likely that your student home will get worse before it gets better, so have a quick tidy up around the house and put everything back in its place before you start cleaning.
+Your student home will likely get worse before it gets better, so have a quick tidy up around the house and put everything back in its place before you start cleaning.
 Hang your clean clothes up, or even stick a wash on to get ahead of the game.
 Take out the rubbish, stick some music on and get ready to get your hands dirty.

 The equipment